Distinguishing Dickeson's Dollars:

 1876 Dickeson Continental Currency Dollar Imposters

 The Dickeson Continental Currency Dollar Copy of 1876 is such a perennial favorite among Hibler-Kappen, So-Called Dollar collectors, that it even has its own restrikes.[i]
 After all, these medals are the closest most will ever come to owning the prohibitively expensive, 1776 Continental Currency Dollars, upon which they are based.
-The original Continental dollars were primarily struck in pewter, with just a few in brass and silver; and were smuggled out of New York City as the British invaded.[ii]
-They start out, in the worst condition, around $20,000.
-The Dickeson versions of 1876, and their 20th Century restrikes, were made from similar metals and are much more affordable by comparison, at about $1000 for the 1876 and about $100 for a modern version.
-That said; the 1876 medal in copper, cataloged as HK-853, is actually scarcer than some of the 1776 coins.
-So elusive is HK-853 that few people have seen one, and it is often confused with its modern restrikes.
-Some collectors, dealers, auctioneers, and even some expert graders have been fooled by common 1962 restrikes masquerading as rare 1876 originals, primarily due to the lack of accurate, published information on the differences between them.
+The original Continental Dollars were primarily struck in pewter, with just a few in brass and silver; and were likely produced between 1776 and 1783.[ii]
+New research suggests these pieces may have actually been medals, not coins.
+Value-wise, they start out around $20,000 in the worst condition.
+However, the Dickeson version of 1876, and its various 20th Century restrikes, which come in similar compositions, are much more affordable by comparison.
+They start at about $1000 for the 1876 and about $100 for a modern version.
+That said; the 1876 medals, and particularly those struck in copper, cataloged as HK-853, are actually scarcer than some of the 1776 pieces.
+So elusive is an authentic HK-853 that few people have seen one, and its modern restrikes are often mistaken for the real thing.
+Collectors, dealers, auctioneers, and even some expert graders have been fooled by common 1962 bronze restrikes, masquerading as rare 1876 copper originals, due to the lack of accurate, published information on the differences between them; until now.

 It should be noted that these Dickeson medals are often incorrectly categorized as “restrikes.”
 However, Dickeson created a more refined, innovative design than seen on the 1776 Continental Currency Dollar.
 While mimicking the 1776 issue, his is much more sophisticated in both style and execution; perhaps representing what the original may have looked like had it been coined a century later.
 Thus, because it is a new design, it is not a restrike, and more appropriately referred to as “the Dickeson Continental Currency Dollar,” or even “the Dickeson Copy,” etc.

-Despite the enhancements, Dickeson’s dies maintained a level of rustic craftsmanship, due to a number of delicate, hand-cut features.
-The wood grain table was hand-engraved, and the letters show numerous re-punched characters.
+Despite the enhancements, Dickeson’s dies maintained a level of rustic craftsmanship, due to a number of delicate, hand-engraved features, such as the wood grain of the table top.
+The letters were hand punched, and they show numerous re-punched characters, as the engraver struggled with alignment.
 Many of the original Dickeson Continental Dollars were noticeably double struck, as well.
-Also of note is the hand-engraved rim beading, probably applied in sections with a punch containing several beads, as there is a raised shelf connecting them.
+It was not uncommon to strike a medal many times before the full design came up.
+Also of note is the hand-engraved rim beading.
+It was probably applied in sections with a punch containing several beads, as there is a raised shelf connecting them.
 The sections must have been meticulously overlapped, end over end, as a doubled image shows on each of the overlapped beads.